 - 1. Circuit, turn directions and landing patterns given at the briefing must be complied with.
 Usually the turn direction is right on even, left on odd days. - 2.
 International collision avoidance regulations must be obeyed and proper look-out be kept at all times. - 3.
 A glider joining another glider in a thermal shall circle in the same direction as that established by the first glider in the thermal, regardless of height separation. - 4.
+A glider joining another glider in a thermal at the same height shall join the thermal from the outside and must not attempt to turn inside the existing glider. - 5.
 A competitor involved in a mid-air collision must not continue the flight if the structural integrity of the glider is in doubt.